-Editor’s Note: The following story, published today in my local newspaper, the Santa Rosa (Calif.)
+Editor’s Note: The following news story, published today in my local newspaper, the Santa Rosa (Calif.)
 Press Democrat, attempts to show one way the Lehman Brothers’ bankruptcy 10 years ago, and the run on repo that followed, directly impacted a local community.
 Repo appears in the section on Wall Street and in the conclusion.
 Thank you for your interest in this vital topic.
 See the original story here. -Mary Fricker

 Housing construction plunges in Sonoma County